gloery/carlweather/README.md

 carlweather
 ===========

 A weather service for Carleton College built on the Android platform.
+Pulls data from an RSS feed based at the college and displays it for the user.
+Also pulls information from the web page associated with the RSS feed in order to display graphs of recent weather trends, among other things.

+Known issues:
 Currently, since the website that CarlWeather pulls data from has been overhauled after the project was completed, the "Sun" tab is not currently working, nor is the Fahrenheit-to-Celsius conversion feature.
 However, all other data is accurate.

 ===========
 TO RUN